munich-quantum-toolkit/ddvis/README.md

 - Starring and sharing our repositories: https://github.com/munich-quantum-toolkit
 - Contributing code, documentation, tests, or examples via issues and pull requests
 - Citing the MQT in your publications (see [Cite This](#cite-this))
-- Citing our research in your publications (see [References](https://mqt.readthedocs.io/projects/ddvis/en/latest/references.html))
 - Using the MQT in research and teaching, and sharing feedback and use cases
 - Sponsoring us on GitHub: https://github.com/sponsors/munich-quantum-toolkit